jundalisay/sp/content/en/faqs/material.md

 Bob Lazar already explained how UFOs use gravity waves and antimatter reactors.
 These are impossible with Newtonian Physics, but very possible with Cartesian Physics through the concept of aetherspace and material vortices.
 {{< /l >}}

+{{< youtube 0dXvYASaIx4 >}}

 {{< r a="Asker" >}}
 What's the status of Material Superphysics now?
 {{< /r >}}

 {{< l a="Material Superphysics" >}}
 We already finished our prelevitation experiments using home equipment during the pandemic.
 Prelevitation is making things lighter without actually levitating.

 However, we don't have the expensive equipment needed to make it levitate.
 To get those resources, we are slowly building up the moneyless system of Superpeconomics.
 This is because Material Superphysics proposes so many inventions.
 Relying on money won't be sustainable because money is static and always needs returns.
 By going moneyless, we can sustain the dynamism of resource gathering.

 Our experiments have helped us understand the nature of the aether better.
 This is essential for Bio Superphysics which taps the aethereal animal spirits of Rene Descartes.
 {{< /l >}}